-2.2 Risk assessment FSANZ has assessed the public health and safety risks associated with alphaarabinofuranosidase produced by GM T. reesei, containing the alpha-arabinofuranosidase gene from T. pinophilus (see SD1).
-The proposed use of the enzyme is as a processing aid in grain processing and potable alcohol production is technologically justified.
-No public health and safety concerns were identified in the assessment under the proposed conditions of use.
-A microbiological assessment concluded that the GM T. reesei host strain is neither pathogenic nor toxigenic, and a biotechnology assessment confirmed the presence and stability of the inserted DNA.
-A toxicological assessment combined with a dietary exposure assessment concluded the enzyme is safe under the proposed conditions of use.
-Bioinformatics analysis confirmed that the produced enzyme has no significant similarity with known toxins or food allergens.
-In the absence of any identifiable hazard, an acceptable daily intake (ADI) of 'not specified' is appropriate.
-2.3 Risk management The risk management options available to FSANZ after assessment, were to either: - reject the application, or - prepare a draft variation of the Code.
+2.2 Risk assessment FSANZ has assessed the public health and safety risks associated with endo-1,4-betaxylanase from T. leycettanus that is produced by GM T. reesei and its proposed use as a processing aid.
+A summary of this risk assessment is provided below.
+The proposed use of this endo-1,4-beta-xylanase as a processing aid for brewing, fats and oils processing, grain processing and potable alcohol production is technologically justified.
+No public health and safety concerns were identified in the assessment of endo-1,4-beta-xylanase from GM T. reesei under the proposed conditions of use.
+A microbiological assessment concluded that T. reesei has a long history of safe use in food and is neither pathogenic nor toxigenic.
+A biotechnology assessment confirmed the presence and stability of the inserted DNA.
+A toxicological assessment combined with a dietary exposure assessment concluded the enzyme is safe under proposed conditions of use.
+In the absence of any identifiable hazard, an acceptable daily intake (ADI) 'not specified' is appropriate.
+2.3 Risk management The risk management options available to FSANZ after assessment, were to either: - reject the application, or - prepare a draft variation to the Code.